x-mark

 About St Mary's, Tal-y-Llyn

 St Mary’s is all that remains of an Anglesey town that was wiped out by the plague.
-The church sits on a raised mound in the centre of a circular churchyard or ‘llan’, suggesting a prehistoric site.
+The church sits on a raised mound in the centre of a circular churchyard or ‘llan’, suggesting a pre-Christian site.
 The town name, Tal-y-Llyn, means ‘above the lake’ – and indeed, the church overlooks Llyn Padrig, a small freshwater lake.
+The site is incredibly picturesque and yet its remoteness provides deep peace and tranquility.

 This church was built as a chapel of ease to Llanbeulan – which is just a few miles away and is also in our care.
 The church used to have a 12th century font, which was removed shortly after World War II.
 Stylistically, there are great similarities between the font at Llanbeulan and the one removed from Tal-y-Llyn.
 The current font is 15th century… and we have no idea where it came from or when!